 Skip to Content

-The Most Notable Things To Do On The Wild Atlantic Way
+15 Of The Best Stops On The Wild Atlantic Way

-The Most Notable Things To Do On The Wild Atlantic Way
+15 Of The Best Stops On The Wild Atlantic Way

 Photos via Shutterstock

-The Cliffs of Moher are located between Doolin and Lahinch in County Clare.
+The Cliffs of Moher, located between Doolin and Lahinch in Clare, are one of the best stops on the Wild Atlantic Way.
 These spectacular cliffs span 14km and rise 120m above the Atlantic Ocean.

 On a clear day atop the cliffs, visitors can see all the way to the Maumturk Mountains in north Galway, the Aran Islands in the west and Loop Head in the south.